elesardelavega/dibujosOasis/wordpress/wp-content/plugins/wpc-variations-radio-buttons/readme.txt

 4. Go to WPClever > Variations Radio Buttons to change settings

 == Changelog ==

+= 3.6.0 =
+* Updated: Optimized the code
+* Updated: Compatible with WP 6.7 & Woo 9.6

 = 3.5.9 =
 * Updated: Optimized the code